 We get it.
 Finding out your home needs rewiring feels overwhelming.
 The costs, the mess, the time – it’s enough to make anyone’s head spin.

-In this guide, we’ll walk you through everything you need to know: the telltale signs you need a rewire, the real costs involved in the UK, what the job actually entails, and – here’s the interesting bit – a practical alternative for those who want to sell their house fast and avoid the hassle altogether.
+In this guide, we’ll walk you through everything you need to know: the telltale signs you need a rewire, the real costs involved across the UK market, what the job actually entails, and a practical alternative for those who want to sell their house fast and avoid the hassle altogether.

 Key Signs Your House Needs Rewiring